AlahmadiQ8/11ty-site/src/posts/2019-02-20-new-year-better-me.md

 Inspired by [this awesome post](https://www.barbarianmeetscoding.com/newsletter/2019-01-04-goodbye-2018-hello-2019-and-of-wizards-who-use-vim/), I want to take this time to reflect on my life goals and what I hope to accomplish by the end of the year.

-2018 was a wonderful year where I have been able to grow a lot personally and professedly.
+2018 was a wonderful year where I have been able to grow a lot personally and professionally.
 I was in Santa Barbara for my last gig.
 During my time I have made lifelong friendships, explored various hobbies, and even tried new things outside of my comfort zone.

 I want to take this space to jot down my goals for this year.
 I have a few big projects that will push my boundaries this year in hopes to help me grow as a person.